gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 features, including (but not limited to) the ability to create content queries with GraphQL, integration with various CMSs--including WordPress, Contentful, Drupal, etc., and route based code splitting to keep the end-user experience as snappy as possible.
-In this post, we'll take a deep dive into Gatsby and some of these new features by creating a static blog.
+In this post, you will take a deep dive into Gatsby and some of these new features by creating a static blog.
 Let's get on it!

 ## Getting started